 Copyright protects original works of authorship.
 Although “authorship” may bring writing to mind, other types of work are also subject to copyright protection, including artwork, photographs, music, and even software.
 The work must also be committed to a “fixed format” in order to be copyrightable.
 Thus, for example, a speech that is written down in advance, recorded or otherwise preserved carries copyright protection, but an impromptu speech that is delivered verbally and not committed to paper or recording does not.

 It also bears mentioning that some items people typically believe to be subject to copyright protection are not.
-Some of the most common include:
+Some most common include:

 - Company names

-Note that some of the items listed above may be subject to another type of intellectual property protection, such as trademark.
+Note that some items listed above may be subject to another type of intellectual property protection, such as trademark.
 Others, such as ideas, are not protected.

 Infringement of Your Copyrights